Alaska Court Records

 Find Alaska Inmate Records

-Inmate records in Alaska provide information on a person currently incarcerated in any jail, detention center, or correctional facility in the state.
-The inmate records normally disclose details such as the individual’s name, age, race, date of birth, mugshots, date of sentence, physical descriptions, etc. As stated in AS 33.30.197 of the Alaska Legislature, the power to manage and record inmate information is given to the Alaska Department of Corrections.
+Inmate records in Alaska provide information on a person incarcerated in jail, detention centers, or correctional facilities.
+They typically disclose details such as the individual's name, age, race, date of birth, mugshots, date of sentence, physical descriptions, etc. AS 33.30.197 of the Alaska Legislature states that the power to manage and record inmate information is given to the Alaska Department of Corrections.

 Are Incarceration Records Public Information in Alaska?

 Yes.
 In Alaska, inmate records are regarded as public documents.
 Therefore, they are available to the public.
 Pursuant to the Alaska Freedom of Information Act (FOIA), interested individuals are entitled to governmental agency records.
-This is done to facilitate accountability and transparency from all public entities in the state to the residents.
-However, this act is not without its limitations as records (or parts of it) that are considered sensitive or confidential are excluded from the public domain (e.g., an inmate’s medical details and juvenile records).
+This is done to facilitate accountability and transparency for all public entities in the state and for the residents.
+However, this act is not limited, as records (or parts of them) considered sensitive or confidential are excluded from the public domain (e.g., an inmate's medical details and juvenile records).
 Such documents are only accessible if the requester convinces the court to give an order to enable the availability of the records.

 Third-party sites are independent of government sources and are not sponsored by these government agencies.
 Because of this, record availability on third-party sites may vary.